 Whether in need of a place to write, read, rest or just mingle with other attendees while on campus, participants will enjoy the use of a dedicated Writers in Paradise student lounge located next to Triton Pub in Lindsey Hall.

-After great success in our conference in 2017 as Closing Speaker and Guest Lecturer, novel, short story writer and Director of the Iowa Writers’ Workshop, Lan Samantha Chang, will return to Writers in Paradise to teach a 3-day workshop in short fiction (1/18-1/20).
+After great success in our conference in 2017 as Closing Speaker and Guest Lecturer, novel, short story writer and Director of the Iowa Writers’ Workshop, Lan Samantha Chang, will return to Writers in Paradise to teach a 3-day workshop in short fiction (1/18-1/20 for $495).
 Workshop will be held in the stunning Armacost Library, and will be limited to 6 participants.
-For more information or to apply, click here.
+For complete submission guidelines and to apply, click here (Short Fiction Workshop).

 7pm Evening Readings

 Except for the Saturday readings which will begin at 8pm, all other readings Sunday-Friday will be at 7pm.

 Movie night at Miller Auditorium will give participants a chance to view films adapted from books written by our faculty!
 A craft talk on books-to-movies headed by Conference Director Les Standiford (The Man Who Invented Christmas) and faculty Andre Dubus III (The House of Sand and Fog) will follow on Thursday during the afternoon session.

 After much demand, in 2018 we will launch the first ever Poetry Idol, giving participants a chance to have a poem read aloud anonymously and be judged by the resident faculty experts.
 Get a read all the way to the end without a “gong,” and the writer has a winner.